Have You Been Injured in an Accident by an Impaired Driver?

-Fortunately for victims, a driver who was on drugs at the time of the accident will almost certainly face liability for any losses the accident caused.
-In many cases, drugged driving accidents can result in settlements or awards well into the tens of thousands of dollars, so victims must do everything they can to protect their legal rights.
+Fortunately for victims, a driver who was on drugs at the time of the accident will almost certainly face liability for any resulting damages.
+In many cases, drugged driving accidents can result in substantial settlements or awards.
+Victims must do everything they can to protect their legal rights.

 What Makes Drugged Driving So Dangerous?